caferrari/javascript_starship/README.md

  - Power Reactor
  - Power Capacitors
  - Weapon System
- - Power Splitter (Splits the energy produced by the reactor eficiently to all uncharged components)
+ - Power Splitter (Splits the energy produced by the reactor efficiently to all uncharged components)

 ToDo:
  - Shield and damage system